Tvirus5087/WhispersOfMara/README.md

 **Oromance Plus or Nether's Framework Elope Features**: ORomance Plus is an expanded relationship and romance framework built on the Ostim suite, designed to completely rework Skyrim’s limited marriage system.
 It allows you to pursue romances with virtually any NPC, with mechanics for dating, flings, long‑term relationships, and marriage.
 The mod introduces features like polygamy, break‑ups, divorces, and a revamped gift/compliment system, while also adding unique interactions for characters such as Serana and Frea.
 With a dedicated UI separate from vanilla dialogue, customizable MCM options, and even a Safe‑for‑Work mode, ORomance Plus offers a flexible, immersive way to role‑play love, loyalty, and desire in Skyrim’s harsh world  V15: added M.A.R.A.S - Marry Anyone Rule All Skyrim https://www.nexusmods.com/skyrimspecialedition/mods/159033

+**UPDATE**
+Version 15 Beta is on the Gallery.
+Please ensure you do not tab out while shaders are being built.
+UBE removed due to crashes from other mods applying it to NPCs.
+Collection available here with all of the files: https://www.nexusmods.com/games/skyrimspecialedition/collections/dnlg1b Collection downloader for M02 included in the list.
+Mihail High Fantasy swapped with Skyrim Immersive creatures due to frequent crashes.
+Some of the individual mods added.
+Conflict manager for Modorganizer 2 was used to remove over 40GB of duplicate files.
+While this reduces space, you will need to reinstall the the original mods should you need to rerun PG Patcher.
 ---

 ## ⚠️ Quick Notices